 - 1. Unavoidable incidental contacts that occur off-campus and in-person are permissible if such contacts do not occur at the direction of a coaching staff member. - 2.
 It is permissible for an enrolled student-athlete to receive telephone calls made at the expense of a prospective student athlete at any time - 3.
 It is permissible for enrolled student-athletes to engage in written correspondence, provided it is not done at the direction and/or expense of the member institution. - 4.
 If unavoidable incidental contact occurs between a student-athlete and a prospect (even at the prospect's high school), such contact is permissible, provided the institution had no prior knowledge of the occurrence of the contact. - 5.
-An enrolled student-athlete may participate as a student-host during a prospect's official visit to the institution's campus.
+An enrolled student-athlete may participate as a student-host during a prospect's overnight visit to the institution's campus.
 As a student-host, a student-athlete may receive the following: - a.
-A maximum of \$20 for each day of the visit to cover all actual costs of entertaining the prospect (and the prospect's parents, legal guardians or spouse), excluding the cost of meals and admission to campus athletics events.
-These funds may not be used for the purchase of souvenirs such as T-shirts or other institutional mementos. - b.
-A complimentary meal, provided the student-host is accompanying the prospect during the prospect's official visit; and - c.
-A complimentary admission to a campus athletics event, provided the admission is used to accompany a prospect to that event during the prospect's official visit. - 6.
-A prospect on an unofficial visit may stay in an enrolled student-athlete's dormitory room.
+A complimentary meal, provided the student-host is accompanying the prospect during the prospect's official visit; and - b.
+A complimentary admission to a campus athletics event, provided the admission is used to accompany a prospect to that event during the prospect's official visit.